GuglielmoZocca/GPU-Computing-2025-240182/README.md

 ### Correctness check

 To check the correctness of the GPU solutions follow these instructions:
 1. Clone the repository
-   2. Download the following matrices from [here](https://sparse.tamu.edu) in `matrix` directory: BenElechi1.mtx, degme.mtx, Cities.mtx, Hardesty2.mtx, mawi_201512012345.mtx, rail2586.mtx, specular.mtx, torso1.mtx
+2. Download the following matrices from [here](https://sparse.tamu.edu) in `matrix` directory: BenElechi1.mtx, degme.mtx, Cities.mtx, mawi_201512012345.mtx, rail2586.mtx, specular.mtx
-   3. Go to the GPU directory: `cd Path/to/GPU`
+3. Go to the Deliverable_2 directory: `cd Path/to/Deliverable_2`
 4. Load the required module: `module load CUDA/12.3.2`
 5. Remove the possible executable: `rm bin/SpMV`
 6. Execute `make` with the desired macros:
-      * COO1 solution (sorted by row or by column): `make "MACROS=-D Managed -D COO1  (-D SortR or -D SortC) -D dtype=int -D Check"`
+  * COO_OLD solution (sorted by row or by column): `make "MACROS=-D COO_OLD  (-D SortR or -D SortC) -D Check"`
-      * COO2 solution: `make "MACROS=-D Pinned -D COO2 -D SortR -D dtype=int -D Check"`
-      * COO3 solution: `make "MACROS=-D Pinned -D COO3 -D SortR -D dtype=int -D Check"`
+  * Cusparse solution: `make "MACROS=-D COO_CUSPARSE -D SortR -D Check"`
-      * COO4 solution (sorted by row or by column): `make "MACROS=-D Pinned -D COO4  (-D SortR or -D SortC) -D dtype=int -D Check"`
-      * COO5 solution (sorted by row or by column): `make "MACROS=-D Pinned -D COO5  (-D SortR or -D SortC) -D dtype=int -D Check"`
+  * COO_NEW_1 solution (where n is the block size, m is the number of the stream, k is the predicted max number of blocks): `make "MACROS=-D COO_NEW_1 -D SortR -D BLOCK_SIZE=n -D N_STREAM=m -D MAX_BLOCKS=k -D Check"`
-   7. Execute the sbatch script with an integer matrix *.mtx (eg. Cities.mtx) and the block size B (eg. 32): `sbatch sbatch_script.sh *.mtx B`
+7. Execute the sbatch script with an integer matrix *.mtx (eg. Cities.mtx) and, only in COO_OLD case, the block size B (eg. 32): `sbatch sbatch_script.sh *.mtx B`
 8. Check in the directory `outputs` the output file with the id correspondent to the job executed
 9. In that file, besides the other test information there will be a field `SpMV verification:`
   * In the case appears `SUCCESS`, the solution is correct
   * In the case appears `FAILURE`, the solution is uncorrect

 ### Random run